 Shopify Affiliates glossary

-Here are some common terms you might encounter as a Shopify Affiliate.
+This glossary defines some common terms that you might encounter as a Shopify Affiliate.

 Above the fold

 The section of a website or blog that is visible in a user's browser without scrolling when they first land on a page.